Unveiling Light Bulb Lingo: What Electricians Call Them

 Can I use LED bulbs in a fixture that requires incandescent bulbs?

-They are also the most energy-efficient and long-lasting bulb.
+LED bulbs are the most efficient and longest-lasting kind of bulb.

 How often should I replace my light bulbs?